 And there is a lifetime to draw upon.
 After attending Boston's Berklee College of Music, Carrie headed to New York where she became a professional background and jingle singer, honing her craft as a songwriter alongside her sister Libby.
 They formed the critically acclaimed band 22 Brides and released five albums on the Zero Hour/Universal Record labels.
 They were featured artists three times in Billboard Magazine, guests on the World Cafe, broke their hit song, “Another Distant Light” on 99X out of Atlanta, GA and toured the US and Canada extensively from concert halls to buzz festivals.
 “Touring with my sister and our band?
 Those are some of the best memories of my life.
 But we wanted to have babies so we put 22 Brides on hold.”

 Carrie then moved from New York to Phoenix to Blacksburg, VA where she recorded her first solo album, Geographical Fix.
 Finally landing in Hartford, CT she co-produced her second cd, Move The Sun with Daniel Wise.
 “Life came at me so fast during that time.
 What parent is ever prepared for their child to be diagnosed with a life threatening illness?
 My daughter Julia (then seven years old) was one of the youngest in the country to have bi-lateral ovarian cancer.
-She fought the battle through chemotherapy and surgery and today is a happy 15 year old.
+She fought the battle through chemotherapy and surgery and today is a happy and thriving 20 year old Sophomore in college!
 “I wrote ”Little Bird” to capture the lonely 4:00am moment in the hospital, and founded The Little Bird House Concert Series as a way to give back all the kindness and support that was given to us while Julia was ill.
 Donations raised from those concerts go to various pediatric cancer research hospitals.
 Move The Sun is my “pay it forward” album – it's also a snapshot of my life that I documented with emotional songs.”

 Since that time, life has changed dramatically for Carrie, and it is reflected on her latest release,